samdenty/Wi-PWN/README.md

 - Install the USB drivers (cp2102 or ch340).
 - Make sure the right COM port is selected.

+#### SSID's wont load?
+(No clear button)

+Try resetting the SSID list by visiting `192.168.4.1/clearSSID.json` while connected to your ESP.
+If this doesnt solve your problem, ask for help in the [official discord](https://discord.gg/yN2x7sp).

 #### Deauth attack won't work